 Q: HOW SHOULD YOU USE BCAAS?

 A: BCAA’s should be taken primarily around the exercise or workout window.
 Either immediately before, during, or post workout are the preferred times to use TRU BCAA.
 During and immediately after, exercise our bodies need for BCAA’s is the highest; so drinking TRU BCAA at this time can help extend performance, encourage fat loss and prevent muscle breakdown.

 Q: ARE BCAA SUPPLEMENTS SAFE?

 A: While BCAA supplements are generally considered safe, side effects like fatigue and loss of coordination may develop if these are taken excessively.
 However, there are groups of people who should avoid BCAA supplements entirely because they can trigger complications.
-These include pregnant and breastfeeding women, chronic drinkers of alcohol beverages, people diagnosed with ALS and branched-chain ketoaciduria, and those who will be undergoing a surgical procedure.
+These include chronic drinkers of alcohol beverages, people diagnosed with ALS and branched-chain ketoaciduria, and those who will be undergoing a surgical procedure.